Configure Windows diagnostic data in your organization

 Some crash dump types.
 All crash dump types, except for heap and full dumps.

-To turn on this behaviour for devices
+To turn on this behavior for devices

 Set the diagnostic data level to Enhanced, using either Group Policy or MDM.